WidyaPuspitaloka/Linux-Configuration/README.md

 Note that a pop-up window will ask for grader's password.

+9. generate private key by: `cat ~/.ssh/grader_key` to give to the reviewer

 ## Configure SSH Daemon

 Now that we have our new account, we can secure our server a little bit by modifying its SSH daemon configuration (the program that allows us to log in remotely) to disallow remote SSH access to the root account.